 At Toronto Catholic we transform the world through witness, faith, innovation and action.

-The Toronto Catholic District School Board is an inclusive learning community uniting home, parish and school and rooted in the love of Christ.

-We educate students to grow in grace and knowledge to lead lives of faith, hope and charity.
+The Toronto Catholic District School Board is an inclusive learning community rooted in the love of Christ.
+We educate students to grow in grace and knowledge and to lead lives of faith, hope and charity.